I wrote and maintain the theme for my wife’s website.

 Overall I think PHPLint is too difficult and intrusive to be worthwhile, though I might feel differently if I had jumped directly to defining my own data structures.
 I got maybe 20% of the benefit I needed to justify the effort I put into it.

-Other checkers Link to heading
+PHPStan Link to heading

 I used PHPStan, and it mostly identified missing type